 “The Critic,” 2017,.

-Below is a set of interview questions that I have asked Christina so that we can dive in deeper in to her creative mind and techniques:
+Below is a set of interview questions that I have asked Christina so that we can dive deeper into her creative mind and techniques:

 Tell us a bit about yourself, when did you first know you wanted to become an artist?

 When I was five, and painted in my kindergarten class.
 They only allowed us to use only one color, mine was yellow.
 I painted a sun.
 I was horribly disappointed in my lack of color selection.
 I always wanted to be an artist, however, I always compared my skill, or perceived lack thereof, to everyone around me.
 When I was young I was I felt I was pretty good but by the time I reached High School, I felt inferior to those around me, and began to concentrate on drafting instead.

 I never picked up a paint brush until I was 30 years old and at home raising my four children.
 In high school and college, I only drew.
 Once I started painting, I knew I had found my passion.
 Drawing was always so tedious for me.
 Using such a small tool was so time consuming and results were slow.
 With painting I could cover so much ground in such a short period of time and quickly see if my concept was going to work.

 “Chingona,” 2016, acrylic on canvas.

 You will be teaching a class with us this Fall Quarter titled, “Still Life and Portraiture Painting in Acrylics.”
 Why did you choose acrylics as opposed to oil paints?